bahrmichael/bahrmichael.github.io/_posts/2019-10-11-serverless-scheduler.md

 I’m curious about an upcoming talk at re:Invent 2019 which takes a deep dive into SQS.

-<iframe src="https://medium.com/media/572f35a470a00019cbe9709d8d5bb2cc" frameborder=0></iframe>
+{% raw %}
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">If you are interested in the integration of SQS and AWS Lambda, this session at AWS re:Invent 2019 looks to get pretty deep:<br><br>API304 - &quot;Scalable serverless architectures using event-driven design&quot;<br><br>Recordings should be available on YouTube afterwards.<a href="https://t.co/pPpYf339dN">https://t.co/pPpYf339dN</a></p>&mdash; Eric Hammond (@esh) <a href="https://twitter.com/esh/status/1182472004185645056?ref_src=twsrc%5Etfw">October 11, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+{% endraw %}

-**Troubleshooting and Error Handling
+**Troubleshooting and Error Handling**

-**Due to the asynchronous nature of the service, error handling is a bit trickier.
+Due to the asynchronous nature of the service, error handling is a bit trickier.
 I decided against an API Gateway endpoint to publish events due to its cost of 3.5$ per million events (compared to SNS’ 0.5$ per million events).
 Errors can be published to another output topic, the failure topic.

 If the event is not published at your output topic, please first make sure you pushed a correct event to the input topic.
 It must contain all of the four fields *payload*, *date*, *target* and *user*.
 All of those must be strings.